wordpress-privacy/info/Roadmap.md

    * For registered users.
 All of the data stored by default is already visible in the user profile (except IP addresses if they have commented on the site), and most can be edited or deleted from there.
       + Button for downloading their private data, including IP addresses if they have commented.
 Again, should that also contain the public data?
       + Button for requesting deletion/anonymization of their account.

+The requests to see, download and delete/anonymize private data have to be with a confirmation (double opt-in) to avoid misuse.
+One  solution is to send a token by email when a user or a commenter has requested access to or deletion/anonymization of their private data (see [#43443](https://core.trac.wordpress.org/ticket/43443) - the first version is already committed).
+The requester will have to submit that token as a confirmation of their request before the site owner can perform the action.
+While this could be done automatically, deleting and anonymizing will be non-reversible, and could also be subject to abuse.
+In this case it’s better if the site owners perform the actions themselves, after additional confirmation if required.

 There are several plugins that are implementing similar tools.

-These tools will require a confirmation of the email of the person that requests an action, see #43443 (first version is already committed).
-When a confirmed request is received, the site owner will perform the action.

-This could be done automatically.
-However deleting and anonymizing will be non-reversible.
-In this case it’s better if the site owners perform the actions themselves, after additional confirmation if required.

 ### Data collection and retention in core by default